1974 Kilmarnock and Loudoun District Council election: Background

-The area that was to become Kilmarnock and Loudoun, included five of the 17 burghs within the County of Ayr.
+Prior to 1974, the area that was to become Kilmarnock and Loudoun, included five of the 17 burghs within the County of Ayr.
 The four small burghs (Darvel, Galston, Newmilns and Greenholm and Stewarton) had limited powers which included some control over planning as well as local taxation, building control, housing, lighting and drainage.
 The large burgh of Kilmarnock had further powers over the police, public health, social services, registration of births, marriages and deaths and electoral registration.
 The rest of the local government responsibility fell to the county council which had full control over the areas which were not within a burgh.

 Following the recommendations in the Wheatly Report, the old system of counties and burghs – which had resulted in a mishmash of local government areas in which some small burghs had larger populations but far fewer responsibilities than some large burghs and even counties – was to be replaced by a new system of regional and district councils.
+The five burghs as well as the surrounding areas were placed in Kilmarnock and Loudoun District within the Strathclyde region.